whydoIevenCode/lazy-recipe/readme.md

 # Recipe Application

 This a very basic recipe application using HTML and CSS.
-This project explores....
+This project explores basic html syntax.

+visit the website here - [Lazy Recipe](https://whydoievencode.github.io/lazy-recipe/)